jlaura/jlaura.github.com/ref.md

 This is a dump of a sorted bibtex database containing the papers I have sourced pertinent to my work.
 Formatting errors may exist due to the bibtex to markdown conversion.

-Paper are frequently listed in one or more category as they speak to multiple topics.
+Papers are frequently listed in one or more category as they speak to multiple topics.
 For example, a work might have a terrific theoretical benefits slant in the literature review and then provide an algorithm implementation in the methods / results sections.

 Algorithms / Spatial Analytical Methods
 ---------------------------------------